-No trip to the UK over the festive period is complete without a visit to a pantomime.
+No trip to the UK over the festive period is complete without a visit to the pantomime.
 (Oh no it isn’t!)
-While London may have a pedigree for something a little more serious on the stage, the city also plays host to a number of pantomime performances, featuring a number of celebrities!
-With productions including Cinderella, Sleeping Beauty and Aladdin, there’s plenty of choice to chuckle.
+While London may have the pedigree for something a little more serious on stage, the city also plays host to a number of pantomime performances, featuring a number of celebrities!
+With productions including Goldilocks and the Three Bears, Sleeping Beauty and Aladdin, there’s plenty of choice to chuckle.
 What a famous thing to do in London this winter- the shows will get you right in the festive spirit.

 Head to one of London’s museums